 (k) When trips or special events involve a charitable contribution, the fair market value and charitable contribution components will be stated specifically in the promotional literature and donor acknowledgment letter.
 Donations given to offset the costs of a special event must be recorded as a gift, rather than as a credit to an expense account.

-4.2 General guidelines regarding gifts of property. (a) It is ASOR’s policy to comply fully with the valuation rules set out in IRS Publication 561 and the relevant income, gift and estate tax laws and regulations.
+4.2 General guidelines regarding gifts of property. (a) It is ASOR’s policy to comply fully with the valuation rules set out in IRS Publication 561 and the relevant income, gift, and estate tax laws and regulations.
 Property contributions with a value in excess of $5,000 must be accompanied by an appraisal unless such contributions consist of (i) cash, (ii) marketable securities, (iii) life insurance, (iv) a vehicle or boat, the value of which will be determined by its sale, or (v) stock-in-trade, inventory, or other property otherwise held by the donor for sale to customers in the ordinary course of the donor’s business.

 (b) The fee for the appraisal may not be based on the value of the appraised property, and the appraiser must be “qualified,” as defined in IRS Publication 561.
 A “qualified appraiser” is a person who is ordinarily in the business of appraising similar property, performs appraisals for many different people, entities, and purposes (i.e., not primarily for ASOR or the donor), has appropriate educational and experiential background, and is not employed by ASOR, the donor, any relative of the donor, or any entity controlled by the donor or members of the donor’s family.
-Duplicate originals of each appraisal be prepared for ASOR and the donor.
+Duplicate originals of each appraisal must be prepared for ASOR and the donor.

 4.3 Cash, checks, and credit card gifts.
 ASOR may accept gifts paid by cash, checks, and credit cards (including online giving through the ASOR website or third-party websites (such as PayPal, etc.).